Collection and Acquisition Policy

 Collecting will adhere to the following geographic criteria, in rank order.

-- Within Chicago, the surrounding areas, and the state of Illinois.
+- Chicago, the surrounding areas, and the state of Illinois

-- Within the Midwest: East North Central Division that includes Illinois, Indiana, Michigan, Ohio, and Wisconsin.
+- Midwest: East North Central Division that includes Illinois, Indiana, Michigan, Ohio, and Wisconsin

-Records focus is on the 20th and 21st century.
-19th century materials will be collected when possible to acquire exceptional collections within the WLA scope.
+Records focus is on the 20th and 21st centuries.
+Materials from the 19th century will be collected when possible to acquire exceptional collections within the WLA scope.

-Formats accepted include paper, photographs/slides, and audio materials.
+Formats accepted include paper, photographs/slides, and audiovisual materials.
 Medium to large three dimensional objects may also be accepted on a case by case basis to ensure they can be properly cared for.

 Donations that include electronic or born digital records will be evaluated prior to acceptance to determine the WLA has sufficient resources to preserve and make them available.